 A history of Lascassas could not be complete without honoring former principal, Larry Stewart who began teaching at Lascassas Elementary School in 1964 and became principal in 1966.
 He served as principal through school year 1999 – 2000 for a total of 34 years.
 Under his leadership, a bond of honor and pride for the community school was established in a way that will carry on throughout the years.
 There is a plaque in the front lobby commemorating his years of service and dedication to the students, staff, and parents of Lascassas.
 This plaque aptly describes Mr. Stewart as "A Friend to all Children."

-The assistant principal is Tamera Blair.
+The principal is Tamera Blair.
 She comes from a long line of educators and has continued to make Lascassas successful.
 She has been a welcome addition to the faculty and staff.